benjaminjonard/koillection/README.md

 ### Known limitations
 1. No access to admin features
+2. No access to sharing features (you can't see someone else content)
-2. Uploads only work for POST requests
+3. Uploads only work for POST requests